kubernetes/ingress-nginx/docs/examples/affinity/cookie/README.md

 ETag: "58875e6b-264"
 Accept-Ranges: bytes
 ```
-In the example above, you can see a line containing the 'Set-Cookie: route' setting the right defined stickness cookie.
+In the example above, you can see a line containing the 'Set-Cookie: route' setting the right defined stickyness cookie.
 This cookie is created by NGINX containing the hash of the used upstream in that request.
 If the user changes this cookie, NGINX creates a new one and redirect the user to another upstream.